 The Sanskrit word Vrata denotes the same meaning.
 However, Vrata is used to mean less vigorous practices than Tapasya.
 For example, performing one day of fasting or observing one day of silence every week is a Vrata and cannot be called a Tapas, and performing a twelve-year course of deep meditation without interruption is Tapas.
 Hence, the specific resolve and commitment to the goal are the basic commonalities of Vrata and Tapasya.Prayashcitta is the rite performed for the atonement of sins committed.

 Patanjali used the term Tapa in two verses in Yoga Sutra.

 tapa svadhyaya ishvarapranidhanani kriyayogah Tapa, study of scriptures, and surrendering the fruits of work to God are called Kriya Yoga.

 Kriya Yoga is the workout for attaining Samadhi.
 After describing the nature and varieties of Samadhi, Patanjali begins to explain the means to attain them.
 Kriya Yoga is the way.
 What is Kriya Yoga?

 According to Patanjali, Kriya Yoga is the combination of Tapa, the study of scriptures, and surrendering the fruits of work to God.

 While commenting on this Sutra, Swami Vivekananda says

-On performing penance, it annihilates the impurities like ego, lust, anger, greed, etc. The removal of impurities results in occult powers of the body like levitation, buoyancy etc. and powers of the senses like clairvoyance, clairaudience, etc.
+Performing penance, it annihilates the impurities like ego, lust, anger, greed, etc. The removal of impurities results in occult powers of the body like levitation, buoyancy, etc., and powers of the senses like clairvoyance, clairaudience, etc.

-According Patanjali, Tapas is an spiritual practice carried out to attain Samadhi and spiritual purification.
+According to Patanjali, Tapas is a spiritual practice carried out to attain Samadhi and spiritual purification.